 MCC adheres to all requirements of the Americans with Disabilities Act (ADA) and will make reasonable accommodations for any student or patron with a physical need (in the laboratories, classrooms, restrooms, or for student activities and athletic events).
 A barrier-free environment is stressed, and the campus is physically accessible throughout.
-For more information about accessibility, contact the Learning Services Specialist, MCC room 406.
+Learn more here or contact the Learning Services Specialist, MCC room 412.

 Steps to Obtain Accommodations

 - After completing the form, you will meet with Ms. Schwandt to submit documentation of disability and review the information.
-If you are unable to obtain documentation, release forms may be signed to authorize the college to request such documentation.
+Qualified professional providers can use the Support for Accommodation Requests (SAR) Form (pdf) as a guide for documentation.

 - When documentation is received, an accommodation plan will be developed based on your individual needs.